-Your stomach must be empty during the Gastroscopy.
+Your stomach must be empty during the gastroscopy.
 Please do not have anything to eat for 6 hours before your appointment.
+This includes avoiding milk products, so any hot drinks should be without milk.

 You can drink water until 2 hours before your appointment.